ChroGPS Dash Architecture

 Main poll – ?ajax=1

-Called by the frontend on a configurable interval (default 30 s, controlled by $GRAPH_SAMPLE_SEC).
+Called by the frontend on a user-selectable interval (default 10 s, persisted in localStorage).
 Returns everything the frontend needs to update the entire dashboard in one round-trip.
+Note: $GRAPH_SAMPLE_SEC controls the graph data sampling resolution (how many seconds between plotted data points), not the live browser poll interval.

 Response shape: